- Our Heritage = 传承

 - Contact Us = 联络

-With the emphasis on developing values-centric leaders who bring positive changes to the community by serving others through their talents, the Student Leadership Committee has adopted the essence of both the Innovation Leadership and Servant Leadership models in the student leadership training programme.
+With the vision on developing values-centric leaders who bring positive changes to the community by serving others through their innovation and thoughtfulness, the Student Leadership Committee has adopted the essence of both Innovation Leadership and Servant Leadership models in their student leadership training programme.
 This is to ensure that student leaders are equipped with the skills and mindset to use innovative platforms to serve the community and address its needs.

 The student leadership development approaches centre on 3 aspects, forming the acronym A.C.E.:

-Trainings that are tailored to the developmental needs of different groups of student leaders are put in place to cater to the developmental needs of different groups of student leaders.
+Customised training programmes are put in place to cater to the different developmental needs of different groups of student leaders.